robusta-dev/robusta/docs/user-guide/configuration.rst

 Embedded Prometheus Stack
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Robusta can optionally install an embedded Prometheus stack with pre-configured alerts.
-The alerts are fine-tuned for low-noise and good defaults.
+Our goal is to provide defaults that are fine-tuned for low-noise and out-of-the-box integration with Robusta playbooks.

 This feature is disable by default.
 If you would like to enable it then set: